Though there are couple of sports enjoyed as entertainment, professional baseball would be the most popular leisure activities in Incheon.

 It doesn't stop there.
 Ahead of 2016 season, a "Big Thing" appeared.It was “Vic Board,” the world’s largest LED scoreboard installed at the ballpark.

 Measuring 63 meters (207 feet) across and 18 meters tall, the scoreboard costed KRW 7 billions and more.
 The huge size of three basketball courts put together makes the Munhak Stadium look like a jumbo cinema.
 It even surpasses that at the Seattle Mariners’ Safeco Field, which was the largest in the world.
 You rule, Incheon!
 "Vic Board" is the combination of a big board and victory.

 By decorating its top with the images of Incheon International Airport, Incheon Port, and Incheon Bridge, it well represents Incheon, a global city.

 You are not interested in baseball games or have never been to the stadiums?
 Don't worry.
 There are many tourist attractions around the Munhak Baseball Stadium.
 You can have small trips before and after games.
-Mt.
-Munhak and Mt.
-Seunghak within 2km will refresh your soul and body.
+Munhak Mountain and Seunghak Mountain within 2km will refresh your soul and body.
 Incheon hyanggyo, the Confucian temple and school, and Dohobu, a prefecture building in the Joseon Dynasty are nice and quiet places to take pictures.
 Big and small parks in the district and restaurants and shopping malls at Guwol-dong Rodeo street in the neighborhood give you another treat.

 Tip for relishing the Munhak Baseball Stadium with kids.